SimHoZebs/personal-site/src/content/blogs/How Did I Get Here.md

 I guess thunders do strike.

 I lived most of my life without a thought of pursuing computer science.
-In fact, I lived most of my childhood without thinking much at all.
+In fact, most of my childhood went by without thinking much at all.
 I just entertained myself with whatever I enjoyed whether I was good at them or not.
 When I grew old enough to start considering my future career, I was certain I wanted to become a mechatronics engineer and build cool robots.
 That abruptly changed at the age of 17 as I realized there was so much I could contribute to humanity through cellular agriculture research.
 And just as I was confident my goals wouldn't change, I decided to drop everything and pursue computer science.

 How did I get here?
 ## Before the Internet

-Like most kids, we found ways to do anything but pay attention to the class.
-When we weren't sending secret notes or throwing balls of eraser dusts, we passed around a sheet of paper or an empty exercise book after drawing a panel or two.
-Some concluded by the end of the class, but some went on for days with an unpredictable, chaotic, and random story - exactly what we enjoyed.
+Like most 8-year-olds, I found ways to do anything but pay attention to the class.
+When I wasn't sending secret notes or throwing balls of eraser dusts with friends, we passed around a sheet of paper or an empty exercise book after drawing a panel or two.
+Most of them concluded by the end of the class, but some went on for days with an unpredictable, chaotic, and random story - exactly what we enjoyed.

 I eventually took this more seriously and started a long-term comic called Cure For a Devil.
 Like in previous comics, my classmates represented all the characters, with each having a special power/unique concept.
 There was not much of a story, but it still featured good-ol' randomness and cool fights, which was good enough for my friends to beg for more.